Kimsey Run Lake

 Kimsey Run Lake Dirt Side Road

-In the aerial photo above, Rt.
+In the topographic map above, Rt.
 259 is on the right.
 Kimsey Run Road runs along the bottom of the image and the lake is in the center-left.

 Kimsey Run Lake Ramp and Road